Derathelion/Capstone/Business Intelligence Presentation.md

 <img src=https://github.com/Derathelion/Capstone/blob/main/mBusiness-intelligence.jpg>

 ## Introduction
-- Overview of the business intelligence topic
+- Business intelligence (BI) refers to the use of data analysis tools and techniques to extract actionable insights from raw data.
-- Significance of data-driven decision-making
+  It involves collecting, analyzing, and presenting data to support decision-making processes within an organization
-- Goals of the presentation
+- Data-driven decision-making involves using data analysis to inform business strategies and actions.
+Goals of the presentation is to By leveraging data, organizations can make informed decisions based on evidence rather than intuition

 ## Presentation Candidate
 - Name and professional background